 The Woobie: Poor, poor Hrothgar.
 You just want to build the next wonder of the world, and for years to come a monster is feasting on your men, and you know you can't do anything about it.
 When you finally get rid of the monster, another one comes and kills one of your best warriors.
 When that one is taken care of, you're so grateful towards the hero that did it that you hope to meet him again, but know that you won't because you're dying, and after you're dead, your prized hall is destroyed and your nephew, who you hope to watch over your sons, ends up killing them.
 Hrothgar's life sucks.

 Evil Is Sexy: Grendel's Mother.
 Profoundly averted by Grendel himself, though.

 Family-Unfriendly Aesop: Stories of heroism are basically lies told in order to cover up questionable or outright shitty behavior, and by the time you realize you shouldn't have told the story in the first place, you'll be too old and filled with regret for it to matter.
-This isn't entirely untrue - see Plato's Republic for more on the dangers of "true" heroic stories - but it may be a Broken Aesop as well, considering the film ends with Beowulf tearing the heart out of a dragon with his bare hands.
+This isn't entirely untrue - see Plato's Republic for more on the dangers of "true" heroic stories.

 Nightmare Fuel: As Grendel's Mother lays Grendel's body to rest, she is humming and quietly sobbing.
 Eventually her wailing degenerates into an utterly blood-curdling shriek that echoes throughout the mountains.
 Grendel's Mother is the original Mama Bear in Anglo-Saxon folklore, and a viewer knows then and there that she is pissed beyond all reason and is coming for revenge.